 Fused Deposition Modeling (FDM) or “3D Printing” is a type of additive manufacturing that is becoming increasingly popular and affordable.
 It is a very convenient means of developing a low-cost prototype or proof-of-concept.
 In this process, a filament of plastic (ABS, PLA, HIPS, Nylon etc.) is fed into an extruder, melted and deposited on a platform based on instructions (G-Code) from a computer.
-The Innovation Studio offers four types of 3D printers to the students:
+The Innovation Studio offers three types of 3D printers to the students:

 The Lulzbot TAZ 6 is the most reliable, easiest-to-use desktop 3D printer, featuring innovative self-leveling and self-cleaning, and a modular tool head design for flexible and multi-material upgrades.
 With proven 3D printing technology and one of the largest print volumes in its class, the Lulzbot TAZ 6 is ready to work.
 TAZ 6 offers a print area of 11.02 in x 11.02 in x 9.8 in and a max resolution of 50 microns.
-There is one TAZ 6 available for use upon request.
+There are 20 TAZ 6 available for use upon request.

 Basic Operating Procedure (Lulzbots)